arunaelentari/travel/Ironthronealicante.md

 A pic of Daenerys

 There are two main tourist attractions in Alicante, a historic Mediterranean port on the Costa Blanca in Spain.
-One of them is a fabulous beach (see my previous post)[https://steemit.com/travel/@arunaelentari/discover-your-inner-fish-in-the-sea-in-alicante].
+One of them is a fabulous beach – see my post "Discover your inner fish in the sea in Alicante".
 Another is the Castle of Santa Barbara, a fortification on Mount Benancantil.

 A pic of the castle

-It was constructed under the period of Islamic rule (711 till 1296), with the first reference to the early construction dating back to the 10th century by the Arab chronicler and geographer Al-Razi.
+The castle was constructed under the period of Islamic rule (between 711 and 1296 AD), with the first reference to the early construction dating back to the 10th century by the Arab chronicler and geographer Al-Razi.
 It was further shaped by an intense period of fortification in the 16th century and in the 18th century during the Spanish War of Succession.

 A pic of the castle

 On our third day in Alicante, having taken a swim in the Sea, @hkjn and I decided it was high time to visit the castle in the late morning.
 It was a scenic walk with beautiful views.

 2-3 pics

-While we used the power of our own legs, some people drove or took a bus to see the castle.

-A pic of the bus

 The views of the city and the beach were stunning, and the architecture was pleasing to the eye.